tjdwill/tomlp/journal.md

 This is a journal for the purpose of tracking the progress for the TOML parser I aim to build in Rust.

+## 18 June 2024

+I've been thinking of changing how I parse the TOML file.
+Since TOML is delimited by newline, it makes sense to parse by line, building up the overall hash map throughout the program.
+The only concern I have so far is how to handle multi-line strings.

+I think I should begin thinking of parsing/lexing in terms of contexts.
+Meaning, depending on what I am attempting to generate, the interpretation of the input varies.

+### Testing skipping whitespace

+Whitespace is allowed in various places in the TOML format for aesthetic reasons, meaning it must be skipped.
+The problem is that if I'm iterating using an iterator, I can't find the first non-whitespace character without consuming it.

+That is, until I found the `peek` method on iterators.
+Today's goal is to learn how to skip whitespace via an iterator using `peek`.

+### Results

+I was able to get a working implementation of skipping whitespace and processing TOML comments.
+As it turns out, I have not needed `peek` yet.

+In terms of design, I've created a struct that has the necessary context involved in parsing TOML.
+This includes fields for line number, cursor position, the current line, etc. I figured a single object is easier to pass around than multiple objects.

+However, I'm beginning to think the current struct will just be the entire parser.
+In my head, I was going to implement the parser as a series of functions that take a mutable reference to a context object.
+However, said functions may as well just be methods on the object itself.

+What I'm learning is that while planning is important, implementation will result in numerous redesigns, especially when dealing with quirks of the implementation language.

 ## 13 June 2024

 ```rust